 An adjustable tilt/mechanism of +5 degrees or -10 degrees in incremental steps of 5 degrees is desirable

 3,000 Kelvin luminaires to be used on both P and V category roads.

+Contains a 7-pin NEMA socket

+In Hamilton City, any LED lighting being installed within a 1km radius of the Hamilton Observatory adjacent the Zoo shall be installed with a Light Control Unit – the T-Light Galaxy LCU – and requires specific acceptance by Council prior to installation.

 Note that this deviates from that specified in NZTA Specification M30 but acceptance has been given by the NZTA for their use.
 Refer to M30 for the latest list of accepted luminaires.

 Special vehicle lanes